 Methodology to develop National Minimum Quitline™ Standards

 The strength of the approach used to develop the NMQS was bringing together a thorough examination of the published evidence with the expertise and practical experience of clinicians and other experts to develop minimum standards that can be implemented in real world situations.

 There were three parts to the development of the NMQS:

-- A literature review, Evidence for smoking quitlines: an Evidence Check rapid review brokered by the Sax Institute for the Cancer Council Victoria, was commissioned (managed by the Sax Institute) on the evidence of effectiveness for quitlines.7 This literature review, plus key documents relevant to contact centres (including the Australian Standards for Australian Health Contact Centres8) were used to develop draft NMQS.
+- A literature review, Evidence for smoking quitlines: an Evidence Check rapid review was commissioned by the Sax Institute (on behalf of the Cancer Council) and undertaken by the University of SA to assess the evidence of effectiveness for quitlines.7 This literature review, plus key documents relevant to contact centres (including the Australian Standards for Australian Health Contact Centres8) were used to develop draft NMQS.

 - The Expert Advisory Group convened to discuss, amend and add to the draft NMQS based on evidence from the published literature and their own expertise.